What Is My Business Worth?

 There are Three Generally Accepted Approaches to Valuing a Company:

-Well first we must discuss what you want to multiply?
+First we must discuss what you want to multiply?
 Net income?
 EBITDA?
 Owner's benefit?
 In small business sales (businesses earning less than 1 million dollars), we use owner's benefit.
 Owner's benefit equals the net income, plus depreciation, interest, and the owner's salary and fringe benefits.
 In other words, all the income available to ONE owner if the company was debt free.
 EBITDA is used by larger businesses and includes normalized salary and benefit package for an executive to operate your business.

 What Is The Multiple?

 The multiples of owner benefits can run from less than one to about three.
 If your company is larger and your EBITDA is near or above one million, the multiples can run from four to six.
 Is this set in stone?
 NO!
 How do you know which multiple would be used for your business?
 Well, the multiple will rise along with the size, quality, and verifiability of your owner's benefit.
 Bad books, dim future, negative growth, and little profits equal a low multiple.
 Excellent books, bright future, excellent growth you will garner a high multiple.